 - A Planner:

 Microsoft Planner is a group or team-based task management tool.
 Way more powerful than Outlook tasks, and unlike Microsoft Project, it’s easy to use and part of the Office 365 package.
 Bring accountability and transparency to tasks needed for success.
-With Planner, you can create tasks, assign them, reassign them, attached group files to them, and track your progress with status updates and comments.
+With Planner, you can create tasks, assign them, reassign them, attach group files to them, and track your progress with status updates and comments.

 - A Team Site: